aiblocks/.github/CODE_OF_CONDUCT.md

 the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the Stellar Development Foundation.
+This code of conduct applies to all spaces managed by the AiBlocks Development Foundation.
 This includes Keybase, our mailing lists, the issue tracker, SDF events, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.

-If you believe someone is violating the code of conduct, we ask that you report it by emailing  [conduct@stellar.org](mailto:conduct@stellar.org).
+If you believe someone is violating the code of conduct, we ask that you report it by emailing  [conduct@aiblocks.io](mailto:conduct@aiblocks.io).
 For more details please see our reporting guidelines below.

 * **Be kind, cordial, courteous.** There’s no need to be mean or rude, or to show contempt towards